seryal/fp-telegram/README.md

 FreePascal wrapper classes for Telegram bot's API.
 You can use it in your own working projects.
 Please join if you want to help of the development this library.

 The library **does not use any third-party libraries**, besides the built-in FPC.
-You can use it both independently and together with other libraries, for example, as a plug-in to Brook-framework https://github.com/Al-Muhandis/brook-telegram/
+You can use it both independently and together with other libraries, for example, as a [plug-in](https://github.com/Al-Muhandis/brook-telegram/) to Brook-framework/Brook4FreePascal

 # Design-time